rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <figcaption markdown="block">
 Compressability using gzip for all BEAR datasets using OSTRICH, HDT-IC, HDT-CB and natively as N-Triples.
-The columns represent the original size (MB), the resulting size after applying gzip (MB), and the total space savings each format.
+The columns represent the original size (MB), the resulting size after applying gzip (MB), and the total space savings.
 The lowest sizes are indicated in italics.
 </figcaption>
 </figure>